Geometric Bounds for Persistence: Background

-When there is no risk of confusion we will simply say that $\Delta_\bullet$ is a filtration without mentioning the topological space $Z$, with the understanding that $Z$ can be recovered as the colimit of $\Delta_\bullet$.
+When there is no risk of confusion we will simply say that $\Delta_\bullet$ is a filtration without mentioning the ambient topological space, with the understanding that it can be recovered as the colimit of $\Delta_\bullet$.
+In the remainder of the paper, we use the notation $\VR_\bullet(\X)$ and $\C_\bullet(\X\subset \Y)$ to denote the filtrations induced by the (geometric realizations of the) Vietoris--Rips and \v{C}ech complexes of $\X$, respectively.